 Let’s take a look at a few of the primary benefits of self-service BI and the chief concerns associated with them.
 After that, we’ll look at a few things to consider when building out your self-service BI capabilities.

-Self-service BI solves the problem of scaling your business intelligence capability.
+Self-service business intelligence (BI) solves the problem of scaling your business intelligence capability.
 Enabling users to answer their own questions, ask the next question, get their own insights, and take action, does a few key things.

 Empowers business users.

 Reduces the backlog of data teams and enables them to focus on truly complex business problems.

 Leverages the existing security and data governance policies that exist within the organization.

 Historical concern: Empowering business users that may not have the skills or even desire to take on such tasks, may reduce the value of self-service BI.